Dave Ball (guitarist)

 David J. Ball (30 March 1950 – 1 April 2015) was an English guitar player.
-He was a member of Procol Harum from 1971-1972, playing on the group's highest-selling album Procol Harum Live: In Concert with the Edmonton Symphony Orchestra.
+He was a member of Procol Harum from 1971 to 1972, playing on the group's highest-selling album Procol Harum Live: In Concert with the Edmonton Symphony Orchestra.

 Biography

 Early life

 Ball was born on 30 March 1950 to a musical family in Birmingham, England.
 Ball was raised in a Catholic household, but became an atheist at age 15, stating in an interview that "when I stopped believing in Christian religion, I started looking for something else to belong to, so at a very young age I started reading things like Marx and Eastern philosophy and theology books that I didn’t understand a lot, and I started reading very widely: Jungian philosophy, Wittgenstein and Kant".

 Ball joined his first serious band, The Rockin' Perfidias (later renamed The Deadbeats), in 1963, which included his elder brothers Pete and Denny; while initially wanting to be a drummer, Ball ended up as the group's rhythm guitarist.
 Ball later played in various bands in the Birmingham scene, including a Cream-inspired power trio called Ideal Milk, which included his brother Denny on bass and Cozy Powell on drums.
 The trio contacted Ace Kefford after his dismissal from The Move in mid-1968, forming the short-lived Ace Kefford Stand.
 The group's sole single, featuring an A-side cover of "For Your Love", was the first-ever single released on the Atlantic label in the UK.
 The B-side, "Gravy Booby Jamm", was written by the group.
 Explaining the Ace Kefford Stand's downfall in a 2015 interview, Ball asserted that "we never got the material with Ace, we didn’t have a good set of songs to do, so that was one of the major reasons why that failed – none of us was writing."

 The Ace Kefford Stand had effectively broken up (due in part to poor management and Kefford's own mental instability), but they were still contractually obligated to release one more single for Atlantic.
 "This World's An Apple", recycling the B-side "Gravy Booby Jamm", was released under "Big Bertha featuring Ace Kefford" in reference to the new group that the Ball brothers and Powell were forming.
 Ball co-founded Big Bertha with the intention of creating a melodic, harmony-rich, and pop-oriented sound similar to Vanilla Fudge and The Zombies, thus bringing in his brother Pete on Hammond organ.
 Ball was displeased with the "screamy," Robert Plant-esque vocals of the band's initial singer, Peter French (who would later find fame with Atomic Rooster and Cactus), and so he replaced French with Dave MacTavish.
 Unfortunately, Big Bertha suffered from poor management, only released one single ("Munich City" b/w "Funky Woman"), and dissolved shortly after Powell was hired by Jeff Beck for his group.